 The training techniques used to establish your teacher-learner relationship are especially important.
 Remember that your dog will be much happier in the long run if he earns praise and pleasure by obeying you, not by demanding it.

 It is especially important for you to be master.
 Do not allow your dog to nip or bite at you in a friendly way.
-Do not stimulate your puppy by waving your arms and acting excited or by playing tug of war.
+Do not stimulate your puppy by waving your arms and acting excitedly or by playing tug of war.
 Do not become what your puppy perceives to be an equal and competitive playmate.

 Working with a Submissive Puppy